ftldb/ftldb/README.md

 Security
 --------

-The FTLDB user doesn't have any privilege, except quota for the default permanent tablespace, which is needed only to load classes via the `loadjava` utility.
+The FTLDB user doesn't have any system privilege, except quota for the default permanent tablespace, which is needed only to load classes via the `loadjava` utility.
 All the objects in the FTLDB schema are executed with invoker rights and execution privileges on them are granted to `PUBLIC`.